-Called up share capital - The nominal value of shares originally issued, increased for subsequent share issues either via an Offer for Subscription/Dividend Investment Scheme /Corporate transaction or reduced due to shares bought back by the Company.
+Called up share capital - The nominal value of shares originally issued, increased for subsequent share issues either via an Offer for Subscription or reduced due to shares bought back by the Company.

-Capital redemption reserve - The nominal value of shares bought back and cancelled is held in this reserve, so that the company's capital is maintained.
+Capital redemption reserve - The nominal value of shares bought back and cancelled is held in this reserve, so that the Company's capital is maintained.